 Akiko Hashimoto

-• ・Obtained Advanced Certification in SDL Trados Studio
+• ・Acquired Advanced Certification in SDL Trados Studio

-• ・Engaged in project management for Japanese-English and multilingual translation, with a focus on product manuals
+• Engaged in project management for Japanese-English and multilingual translation, focusing on product manuals

-• ・As a translation improvement consultant, also involved in consulting for Japanese companies such as translation quality improvement and business flow improvement
+• As a translation business improvement consultant, I am also involved in consulting for Japanese companies on translation quality improvement and business flow improvement.

 Related Services